dartharnold/EDTS/README.md

 * Includes an estimation of time taken to reach stations in supercruise
 * Includes an estimation of jump range decay due to picking up cargo en-route

+### Requirements ###

+A Python 2.7/3.x interpreter, and enough disk space for the data (currently around 500MB-1GB).

+Please note that versions of Python 2.7 earlier than 2.7.9 may have problems initially retrieving data.

 ### How to use ###

 On first run, the latest [EDSM](http://edsm.net)/[EDDB](http://eddb.io) system and station data must be downloaded, as well as [Coriolis](http://coriolis.io) data for ship FSD sizes: